bashtage/ng-numpy-randomstate/README.md

 [![Build Status](https://travis-ci.org/bashtage/ng-numpy-randomstate.svg?branch=master)](https://travis-ci.org/bashtage/ng-numpy-randomstate)

 This is a library and generic interface for alternative random generators in Python and Numpy.
-This modules includes a number core random number generators in addition to the MT19937 that is included in NumPy.
+This modules includes a number of alternative random number generators in addition to the MT19937 that is included in NumPy.
 The RNGs include:

 * [MT19937](https://github.com/numpy/numpy/blob/master/numpy/random/mtrand/),